upsatish/AWSConsoleNavigator/README.md

 - AMI
 - Virtual private gateway

-### Navigate by ARN or service:resourceID (ARN substring) only
+### Navigate by ARN or resourceType:resourceID or resourceType/resourceID (ARN substring) only

-Resources that can be navigated by ARN or service:resourceID (ARN substring) only:
+Resources that can be navigated by ARN or service:resourceID or resourceType:resourceID (ARN substring) only:

 - S3 bucket
 - Codebuild project